kiptubei/pangaea/README.md

 - Push your branch up to your forked repository
 - Open a Pull Request with a detailed description to the development(or master if not available) branch of the original project for a review

+## TO-DO
+- Create a docker image of this project to make it easier to run...

 ## Show your support

 Give a ⭐️ if you like this project!